The Grinch (film): Plot

-In the town of Whoville, the humanoid people called Whos are filled with excitement about celebrating Christmas.
+In the town of Whoville, the Whos are filled with excitement about celebrating Christmas.
 However, the only one who is not thrilled is the grumpy, cantankerous and green-furred Grinch, whose heart is "two sizes too small".
-He lives in his cave with his dog, Max, and only goes into Whoville to buy groceries and harass the Whos.
+He lives in his cave with his dog, Max, and only goes into Whoville to buy groceries.

 One day, 6-year-old Cindy Lou Who notices her single mother Donna is overworked trying to take care of herself and her twin infant brothers, Buster and Bean.
 Cindy Lou initially decides to send a letter to Santa Claus to help her mother, but after an encounter with the Grinch, who sarcastically tells her that, if the matter is so urgent, she will have to talk to Santa face-to-face about it, she decides to go to the North Pole to talk to Santa himself.
 When Donna tells her that a round trip to the North Pole would take a month, she instead decides to try trapping Santa with the help of her friends.

-With Christmas approaching, the Grinch's attempt to ruin the annual tree-lighting ceremony goes wrong, resulting in him having a flashback about his disjointed childhood spent alone and unwanted in an orphanage.
-Unable to bear these memories, the Grinch soon decides that he will steal Christmas from Whoville to assuage his distress.
+Following a failed attempt to sabotage Whoville's tree-lighting ceremony, the Grinch experiences several flashbacks to his unhappy childhood.
+Overwhelmed, he resolves to steal Christmas from the Whos to alleviate his distress.
 He and Max acquire a fat reindeer, whom the Grinch calls Fred, and steal a sleigh from his neighbor Bricklebaum.
 After a test run, the Grinch and Max discover that Fred has a family, and the Grinch emotionally agrees to let Fred go home with them.